What is a Browser?

 - Safari: 3 or later (cookie handling)

-- IE may cause problems with file downloads, running errors and assignment completion.
+- IE may cause problems with file downloads, running errors, assignment completion, levels of interactivity using discussion board forums, and creating and editing content.

 - Firefox 3 may not display all PDFs properly.
 If this occurs, install Adobe Acrobat Reader 9.